bloomcyber/trust-simulation/README.md

-# P2PSim_C

 Make sure the files run.sh, genCSV1.py and plotgraph.py are in the same folder as sim_run file.
-Add your reutation algorithm in tsys_lib folder, and execute the following commands make delete make all
+Add your reputation algorithm in tsys_lib folder, and execute the following commands make delete make all
 This will add your algorithms to the tool.